deepraj21/buildlab/README.md

 For questions or support, contact me at:
 - Email: deepraj21.bera@gmail.com
-- Raise Issue if you see any problem.
+- Raise an issue if you see any problem.